Questions

 How does it start?

-To arrange an initial consultation, or if you have any queries, you can contact me either by email or telephone (please leave a message if I am unable to answer, and I will get back to you).
+To arrange an initial consultation, you can contact me either by email or telephone (please leave a message if I am unable to answer, and I will get back to you).

 The initial meeting is an opportunity to discuss your situation and what has led you to seek therapy at this time.
-It also enables you to find out more about what I offer; we can then decide whether we think we could work together, and if psychoanalysis seems like it might be a good approach for you.
+It also enables you to find out more about what I offer; we can then decide whether we think we could work together, and if psychoanalysis seems like an approach that might be useful to you.